ThomasGrelier/Udacity-SDC-P10-MPC/README.md

 	 - main.cpp : communicates with the Simulator, receiving car poise (position, yaw, speed) and reference trajectory (waypoints), runs the MPC and sends back actuator commands (steering angle and throttle).
 	 - MPC.cpp:  implements MPC.
 Returns MPC trajectory and actuator commands
  	 - json.hpp: JSON is used for communication with simulator
+	 - Eigen3-3/: repository containing Eigen library used for matrix calculus

  - CMakeLists.txt: file that is used by CMAKE to build the project